rioredwards/Fullstack-Example/README.md

 7. Run `npm start` to start the server
 8. Done! 🎉

 Note: To verify it's working, try using the frontend application in your browser.
-There should already be todos loaded from the database, and you should be able to add new todos.
+You will probably need to reload the window, then you should see todos displaying from the database.
+You should be able to add new todos.